DV Annotate

 Installation/Setup

-This is just a plain text .ps1 (powershell) script, but it creates a GUI so you don't need to run it from the command line.
+This is just a plain text .ps1 (PowerShell) script, but it creates a GUI so you don't need to run it from the command line.
 Just download the .ps1 file and save it wherever it's convenient.

 If you double click on the script it won't execute, but instead should get opened in a text editor.
 (I encourage everyone to review it because it's a good idea to look for anything suspicious in scripts before running them.)